Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Proof of the Causal Time-Symmetric Friendliness No-Go Theorem

-\textbf{Causal factorisation admitting \textbf{NRC}:} In the forward time order, Charlie measures his quantum state first (obtaining $c$), then Alice chooses $x$ and so sets a value for $a$, then Debbie measures her quantum state (obtaining $d$), and finally Bob chooses $y$ and so sets a value for $b$.
-Thus, the most general causal factorisation for this scenario that admits \textbf{NRC} can be written as,
+\textbf{Causal factorisation admitting \textbf{No Retrocausality}:} In the forward time order, Charlie measures his quantum state first (obtaining $c$), then Alice chooses $x$ and so sets a value for $a$, then Debbie measures her quantum state (obtaining $d$), and finally Bob chooses $y$ and so sets a value for $b$.
+Thus, the most general causal factorisation for this scenario that admits \textbf{No Retrocausality} can be written as,